Code-Institute-Submissions/cumbrian-kayaking/README3.md

  **To meet this goal
   users are invited to opt-in using:**

-a)A **CTA -button** Button links to By holiday brochure  with in depth information about the kayaking trips - when the button is used it opens a modal with a request for name and email.
+a)A **CTA -button** Button links to a name &  email address request - in return the user receives a brochure with holdi

 b)  **A contact form i**ncluded in the contact us section - this is for users who don't want to get   a brochure but who want to  ask a question about the holiday